ValveSoftware/Proton/docs/CONTROLLERS.md

 In those cases, we access it through SDL2 via its linux js backend and try to treat it as an Xbox controller, even if it is not mapped with the Steam client mapping feature.

-Future improvements:

-winmm's joystick APIs should be implemented on top of HID so it can use the Steam controller mapping feature via winebus/SDL2.

-xinput should be implemented on top of rawinput, as the Xbox HID compatibility layer does not provide all of the features xinput requires.
-We currently use a hack to work around this.

-dinput should be implemented on top of HID, so we can avoid the code duplication we have now with both winebus and dinput using SDL2 directly.